 If we take the opening of Autumn Leaves again and this time, move away from using 3rds, we could voice the chords like this:

-Can you see how the right hand chord changes above are smooth now rather than in a block-like fashion?
+The right hand chord changes above are smooth now rather than in a block-like fashion?
 This is what we are aiming towards when we voice our jazz chords.
 If we go a little further now and add in some extensions, it may look something like this:

 Try playing along to the first four bars of Autumn Leaves in Skoove using the above chords as accompaniment.

 Like anything, if you wish to improve, practice plays an invaluable part of the picture.

-In my own experience, the most valuable form of practice after you have gained some insight into theory is to practice jazz chords in the context of a piece of music.
-It is a worthwhile exercise to play chords individually and cycle ii-V-I progressions in order to familiarise oneself, but that is only part of the process.
+A great place to learn to play is the jazz classic, Blue Moon.
+Jazz and classical piano are closer than you think.
+It is a worthwhile exercise to play chords individually and cycle ii-V-I progressions in order to familiarize oneself, or to play it over a walking bass,, but that is only part of the process.
 The last and most important part is to apply what you have learned to a piece of music.

 A jazz standard you can do this with is Georgia On My Mind, and Skoove takes you through this classic song.

-Author of this blog post
+Author of this blog post: